T.A. Rosewood – The Author

 JoJo congratulated her and started to applaud, which then lead to a round of applause from the rest of the audience.

-This impactful evening kick-started lots of follows on social media, requests from local book clubs wanting to read Traci’s book, and subsequently, lots of pre-orders for her first book, Reasonable Lies which was published in March 2020 on Amazon.
+This impactful evening kick-started lots of follows on social media, requests from local book clubs wanting to read Traci’s book, and subsequently, lots of pre-orders for her first book, Reasonable Lies which was published in March 2020.

-Traci lives in North Essex with her husband, family, and two westies, Robbie and Daisi.xx
+Traci lives in Essex with her husband, two children, and westies, Robbie and Daisi.

 This book is a must read!
 I thought as a new author it would be a run of the mill good read … surpassed my expectations immensely ….